rgambord/c99-doc/doc/sections/7/18/1/3/index.rst

 .. _9899_7.18.1.3p1:

+.. container:: snum

+   :ref:`1 <9899_7.18.1.3p1>`

-:ref:`1 <9899_7.18.1.3p1>` Each of the following types designates an integer type that is usually fastest\ [#9899_note225]_ to operate with among all integer types that have at least the specified width.
+Each of the following types designates an integer type that is usually fastest\ [#9899_note225]_ to operate with among all integer types that have at least the specified width.

 .. _9899_7.18.1.3p2:

+.. container:: snum

+   :ref:`2 <9899_7.18.1.3p2>`

-:ref:`2 <9899_7.18.1.3p2>` The typedef name int_fastN_t designates the fastest signed integer type with a width of at least N .
+The typedef name int_fastN_t designates the fastest signed integer type with a width of at least N .
 The typedef name uint_fastN_t designates the fastest unsigned integer type with a width of at least N .

 .. _9899_7.18.1.3p3:

+.. container:: snum

+   :ref:`3 <9899_7.18.1.3p3>`

-:ref:`3 <9899_7.18.1.3p3>` The following types are required:
+The following types are required:

 ::